 Chain of ownership.
-Under the three circumstances described earlier, if the shareholder owns one PFIC and through that PFIC owns one or more other PFICs, the shareholder must either:
+Under the five circumstances described earlier, unless otherwise provided, if the shareholder owns one PFIC and through that PFIC owns one or more other PFICs, the shareholder must either:

 - 1. File a Form 8621 for each PFIC in the chain or - 2.
 Complete Form 8621 for the first PFIC and, in an attachment, provide the information required on Form 8621 for each of the other PFICs in the chain.